-- ctime is a rather safe way to detect changes to a file (metadata and contents) as it can not be set from userspace.
+• ctime is a rather safe way to detect changes to a file (metadata and contents) as it can not be set from userspace.
 But, a metadata-only change will already update the ctime, so there might be some unnecessary chunking/hashing even without content changes.
-Some filesystems do not support ctime (change time). - mtime usually works and only updates if file contents were changed.
-But mtime can be arbitrarily set from userspace, e.g. to set mtime back to the same value it had before a content change happened.
-This can be used maliciously as well as well-meant, but in both cases mtime based cache modes can be problematic.
+Some filesystems do not support ctime (change time).